The IT Crowd: Production

 Creator Graham Linehan wrote the series after a PC Tech with poor people skills made a house call.
 The show was video-recorded with a live studio audience.
 Of this choice, Linehan said, "I trust my instincts, so I'm going to do it my way and hope people come to me."
-The first series was recorded at Teddington Studios, and subsequent series at Pinewood Studios, with intermittent location footage.
+The first series was recorded at Teddington Studios, and subsequent series at Pinewood Studios, with intermittent location footage at locations such as Thomas More Square (E1W) and Amhurst Road (E8).
 Cinematic-style footage was recorded before live tapings.
 The show's title sequence was produced by Shynola.

 Broadcast and release

 International syndication

 The programme is broadcast internationally.
 In Australia, it has been broadcast on ABC1 and UKTV.
 In Bulgaria, GTV began airing it in July 2008.
 Comedy Central Germany started airing the first series in September 2009.
 ETV has aired the programme in Estonia.
 In Poland it has been shown on Comedy Central Poland, TVP2, and Fox Comedy.
 In the Czech Republic, it was broadcast on Czech Television and HBO.
 TV 2 Zulu has aired it in Denmark, as has Comedy Central in the Netherlands.
 Canal+ runs it in Spain.
 It aired in New Zealand on TV One.
 It airs sporadically in the Republic of Ireland on RTÉ2 and on the RTÉ Player.

-In the United States, episodes have been shown on IFC; all four series and the special are also available on Tubi TV, Pluto TV, and Hulu, and for purchase in the iTunes Store.
+In the United States, episodes have been shown on IFC; all four series and the special are also available on Tubi TV, Pluto TV, and for purchase in the iTunes Store.
 Canadian channel G4 ran the programme during their Adult Digital Distraction block in July 2007.
 Reruns also aired on BiteTV in Canada until it relaunched as "Makeful" in August 2015.
 It was broadcast in Brazil, Argentina, and Chile on I.Sat.
 In Mexico, it has aired on Canal 11 since 2010.
 It was also broadcast in Spain on Canal 3xl in 2011.